gourmetgate/docdump/database/database-model.md

 ### Payment

-Payment attempts, does not have to be successful.
+Payments.
 The amount is the final amount on the bill.
 This includes the summed price of all order items, summed with the additional price of the order options and combined with the tip.

 | Property name | Type     | Description                                                              |